JianqiaoWang/my-website/content/authors/admin/_index.md

 title: Jianqiao Wang
 ---

+I'm an Assistant Professor in the Department of Statistics and Data Science at the Tsinghua University.

-I'm a postdoctoral scholar in the Biostatistics Department at Harvard T.H.
+I got my Ph.D. in Biostatistics from  the University of Pennsylvania, advised by Professor Hongzhe Li.
+After that, I was a postdoctoral scholar in the Biostatistics Department at Harvard T.H.
 Chan School of Public Health, advised by Professor Xihong Lin.

-Prior to that, I got my Ph.D. in Biostatistics from  the University of Pennsylvania, advised by Professor Hongzhe Li.

 My research is dedicated to developing scalable and robust statistical methods for analyzing the high-dimensional genetic and genomic data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.